jomulder/jaspBfpack/inst/help/BfpackTTestOneSample.md

-Bfpack One Sample t-test
+BFpack One Sample t-test
 ==========================

 The bfpack (Bayesian informative hypotheses evaluation) One Sample t-test allows you test the null-hypothesis that the mean of a variable is equal to a reference value versus one-sided and two-sided alternative hypotheses.
 Read Hoijtink, Mulder, van Lissa, and Gu (2019) for an introduction to bfpack.
-Bfpack has been thoroughly debugged, if nevertheless problems are detected they will be posted at https://informative-hypotheses.sites.uu.nl/software/bfpack/.
+BFpack has been thoroughly debugged, if nevertheless problems are detected they will be posted at https://informative-hypotheses.sites.uu.nl/software/bfpack/.

 ### Specification of the bfpack One Sample t-test